KatherineHey/SystemDesign/Paper/MapReduce/MapReduce.md

 ## master
 - For each map task and reduce task, it stores the state (idle,in-progress,orcompleted), and the identity of the worker machine(for non-idle tasks).
 - The master is the conduit through which the location of intermediate file regions is propagated from map tasks to reduce tasks.
-- Master stores the locations and sizes of the R inter-mediate file regions produced by the map task.
+- Master stores the locations and sizes of the R intermediate file regions produced by the map task.
 - Updates to this location and size information are received as map tasks are completed.
-The information is pushed incrementally to workers that have in-progress reduce tasks.
+The information is pushed incrementally to workers that have inprogress reduce tasks.

 ## Fault Tolerance
 - Master fails, redo whole Map Reduce.